Atrium Mesh Recalls

 Atrium medical corporation produces the C-Qur product line of hernia mesh patches.
-These products ht the market back in 2006 via the 501(k) approval process which allows medical device manufacturers to bypass normal FDA approval process, and excuses them from adhering to the otherwise stringent guidelines.
-Because of these loopholes, an Atrium mesh recall was issued in 2013 and litigation is currently pending against the company
+These products hit the market back in 2006 via the 510(k) approval process, which allows medical device manufacturers to bypass the normal FDA approval process and excuses them from adhering to the otherwise stringent testing and safety guidelines.
+Because of these loopholes and growing reports of problems, a recall of the Atrium mesh was issued in 2013 and litigation is currently pending against the company.

-The original C-Qur line featured a revolutionary Omega-3 fatty acid layer designed to integrate naturally with the patients body over time.
-The problem is that many people began experiencing infections near the operation site and other issues such as bowel obstruction and reaction to Omega-3 coating.
-Unfortunately, once this product integrates with patient, it can be very difficult and dangerous to remove (especially if it has binded to internal organs.
+The original Atrium C-Qur line featured a revolutionary Omega-3 fatty acid layer designed to integrate naturally with the patient's body over time.
+Unfortunately, many people began experiencing infections near the operation site and other serious medical issues such as bowel obstruction and reaction to the Omega-3 coating.
+Once the C-Qur product integrates within the patient's body, it can be complicated and dangerous to remove, particularly if it has already bound to internal organs.

-- C-Qur: The first version of the patch featuring an Omega-3 fatty acid coating
+- C-Qur: The first version of the mesh patch featuring an Omega-3 fatty acid coating.

-- C-Qur FX: Used mostly laparoscopic hernia repair.
+- C-Qur FX: Used mostly for laparoscopic hernia repair.

 - C-Qur Tacshield: Mesh for the surgical repair of medium to large size open ventral hernia repairs.